dr-matt-smith/karate-terms/instructions.md

   - Return to starting position (typically HACHIJI DACHI)

 - MOKUSO (mok-su)
-  - Close the eyes and meditate (in kneeling position)
+  - Close the eyes and meditate (in SEIZA kneeling position)

 ## in sparring